 Read the following scenario and think about the suggestions provided to support children in your care during the different phases of deployment.

-Wayne and Natalia, parents of a child in your program, both serve in the military.
+Wayne and Natalia, parents of a child in your class, both serve in the military.
 They met while on assignment in Asia and have been serving together around the world ever since.
-They love traveling and living in new places.
-In their eight-year marriage, they have had two international assignments.
-They had their first child, Ximena, four years ago, and she is now a child in your family child care program.
-Although they have moved frequently, they have never been deployed at the same time—until now.
-Wayne and Natalia have both been assigned six-month tours of duty.
-In some regards, Wayne and Natalia feel well-prepared for the trip: They know Natalia’s mother will care for Ximena, and they have completed all the pre-deployment paperwork for Ximena’s insurance and care.
+They love travel and living in new places.
+In their eight year marriage, they have had two international assignments.
+They had their first child, Ximena, four years ago, and she is now a child in your preschool program.
+Although they have moved frequently, they have never been deployed at the same time-- until now.
+Wayne and Natalia have both been assigned six month tours of duty.
+In some regards, Wayne and Natalia feel well prepared for the trip: they know Natalia's mother will care for Ximena, and they have completed all the pre-deployment paperwork for Ximena's insurance and care.
 They feel less prepared for the emotional toll of such a long separation.
-What can you do to help this family, and particularly Ximena, before, during, and after the dual deployment?
+What can you and your program do to help this family, and particularly Ximena, before, during, and after the dual deployment?

 You may consider the following: